 Andrew, Do you sharpen your own ice screws?
 Being a carpenter gives me good skills for using a file and I always keep my ice tools and crampons sharp.
 I have been using a very small file to tune up my ice screws, but notice that my new BD Express screws go in so much better than the filed ones.”

-Its a good question, and although a high quality screw looks very much like a high quality screw from ten years ago there’s been a subtle change in the design of the top end models that has had a big effect on performance (I can hear all those climbers with full racks of old screws groaning at the thought that there may be better screws out there).
+Its a good question, and although a high-quality screw looks very much like a high-quality screw from ten years ago there’s been a subtle change in the design of the top-end models that have had a big effect on performance (I can hear all those climbers with full racks of old screws groaning at the thought that there may be better screws out there).